 Within Egypt new Kingdom (1550-1070), Queen Hatshepsut created the Unfinished Obelisk that illustrated information about the construction process of the obelisk through the history of ancient Egypt.
 The glorious temple of Abu Simbel was also built-in 1244 B.C during the new kingdom by Ramses the great to immortalize his legacy through the ages.
 Many temples were built in the Greco-roman period like the Philae Temple in 696 BC which was used to worship the Goddess Isis the wife of Osiris.
 The temple of the sky god Hours "Edfu Temple" was constructed in 237 BC on the same location where the great battle against his evil uncle god Seth took place.
 The unique double temple of Kom Ombo was built between 332 and 395 BC that honors the crocodile god Sobek of the Nile.
 One of the modern constructions is the Aswan high dam which is able to prove the immortal brilliance and might of the Egyptians.

-If you hop to discover Egypt during the Easter, then our Egypt easter holidays are considered the best choice as you will feel the grace of the almighty and the ancient spirit of the majestic pyramids and the great sphinx surrounding you with a holy embrace.
-Don't miss the chance to discover the classic elegance and greatness of the magnificent cities of Luxor and Aswan through Nile cruise holidays.
+If you hope to discover Egypt during Easter, then our Egypt easter holidays are considered the best choice as you will feel the grace of the almighty and the ancient spirit of the majestic pyramids, and the great sphinx surrounding you with a holy embrace.
+Don't miss the chance to discover the classic elegance and greatness of the magnificent cities of Luxor and Aswan through Nile river cruise.
 Move to the enchanting beaches of Hurghada, where the red sea and the climate keep calling your name to tell you not to miss all the amazing activities such as divining and snorkeling where you will get to witness the extraordinary underwater life.
 What you are waiting for, just scroll down to discover them all.

 8 Days Journey Across all the Historical & Natural Beauty of Egypt for British Travelers 8 days Egyp...